genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/06_configure-runtime.md

 It is vital to ensure that any system definition variables that are used by the configuration definition are properly defined in your __application__**-system-definition.kts** file.

 ## Starting source PostgreSQL as Docker image
-To capture changes from PostgreSQL the Write Ahead Log level has to be set at least to `logical`.
-By default the postgres docker image have it set at lower level so it has to be explicitly specified when the image is ran
+To capture changes from PostgreSQL, the Write Ahead Log level has to be set at least to `logical`.
+By default, the postgres docker image is set at lower level, so you must specify it explicitly when the image is run.

 ```shell
 docker run -tid -p 5432:5432 -e POSTGRES_PASSWORD=docker -e PGDATA=/tmp postgres:12.6-alpine -c wal_level=logical